Maggie Horton: Casting

-Suzanne Rogers auditioned for the role on July 13, 1973, and garnered the attention of future daytime legend, Susan Flannery, who played Dr. Laura Horton.
+Suzanne Rogers auditioned for the role on July 13, 1973, and garnered the attention of Susan Flannery, who then played Dr. Laura Horton.
 Maggie was introduced as a guest character in August 1973, by scriptwriter William J. Bell and executive producer Betty Corday.
 From the beginning, Bell considered the role ideal for Rogers, a former Rockette from the Radio City Music Hall and Broadway chorus girl in such musicals as "Coco" and "Follies".
 Bell approached Rogers about taking the role of Maggie, and she agreed.
 She was immediately described by critics who gave reviews of the show as being one of the most energetic girls on daytime television.
 The news of Rogers being cast as Maggie was a different move, taking an actress who loves to dance, to a character of a crippled farm girl.
 This was her first television assignment, after being the youngest girl to take the stage at Radio City Music Hall.

 In 1984, Rogers was diagnosed with a rare muscle disorder called Myasthenia Gravis.
 This disease affected her facial muscles and the medication she needed made her feel ill, with her face appearing swollen while also suffering hair loss.
 Rogers temporarily left the show after 11 years when the effects of the disease became increasingly worse.
 Her entire appearance changed, and she did not return to the show for a year.
 Rogers, wanting to educate viewers about the disease, approached executive producer Betty Corday about her character being diagnosed with the disease.
 Corday agreed, and a storyline played out with Maggie learning she has myasthenia gravis.
 The actress went into remission in 1995, and has remained in remission since.
 In 2010, Maggie began to notice some symptoms of the disease returning.